Spiller runs for 217 yards, 3 TDs as Aggies beat UTSA 45-14

 UTSA: While this one wasn’t close, the 38 1/2-point underdog Roadrunners didn’t look terrible against the bigger and stronger Aggies.
 Narcisse made some good plays before he was injured and Wilson said he thinks he’ll be able to return next week.

-Texas A&M: The Aggies didn’t dominate the Roadrunners, but were solid and played clean football to pull away in the second half and get a convincing win.
+Texas A&M: The Aggies didn’t dominate the Roadrunners, but were solid and played clean football to pull away in the second half and get the convincing win.
 But they’ll need to be better if they hope to finish out Southeastern Conference play strong with trips to No. 8 Georgia and top-ranked LSU coming later this month.

 UP NEXT